ngonthier/Mi_max/README.md

 2. You need to install all the required python library such as tensorflow, cython, opencv-python, numpy, cython_bbox and easydict.
 We advice you to create a [conda environnement](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or equivalent.

-You can use the requirements.txt file and the install [cython_bbox](https://pypi.org/project/cython-bbox/) :
+You can use the requirements.txt file and then install [cython_bbox](https://pypi.org/project/cython-bbox/) :
   ```Shell
   pip install -r requirements.txt
   pip install cython_bbox